4 Things You Need to Know About Smoke Damage Insurance Claims

-1) For the Best Results, Contact a Public Adjuster
+1) For Best Results, Contact a Public Adjuster

-Is your fire insurance provider denying your smoke damage claim?
-Some claims clearly deny coverage for smoke damage.
+Do you feel that your insurance provider is reducing or denying your smoke damage claim insurance claim?
+Some claims are clearly denied coverage for smoke damage.
 Others, however, are ambiguous.
-If your home experienced thousands of dollars in smoke damage, then it’s in your best interest to contact a public adjuster.
+If your home experienced thousands of dollars in smoke damage, then it’s a smart choice to talk to an experienced public adjuster.

 As a general rule of thumb, public adjusters are typically only called in for claims over $10,000.
-If your home experienced significant smoke damage, then a public adjuster from Claims Mate can help solve your problem.
+If your home experienced significant smoke damage, then finding a public adjuster to help with your claim is a great place to start.